CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Containers/Container_Creation_Guide.md

         prow[Prow Cluster]-->test[Test Cluster]
 ```

-`Figure 1: _Cluster Graph`

-Figure 1 above shows a simple flowchart which illustrates that there are really two clusters provisioned when you execute a CSPI job in OpenShift CI.
+The flowchart above illustrates that there are actually two clusters being utilized when a CSPI job is executing in OpenShift CI.

 1. **Prow Cluster**
    - The Prow cluster actually executes the various steps (chains, workflows, refs, _etc._) of a test.